UUCS TEAM REPORT

 What we’ve been working on over the past year.

-This month marks the one year mark since we closed our building.
+After 15 months closure of our building we have finally reopened our doors!
 Despite the pandemic, the building closure and social distancing requirements, we’ve continued our important work of outreach and inclusion to Work for Justice, Create Community and Find Meaning.
 UUCS is standing strong and standing in support of those in our community who need it the most.
 Here’s what our church has been working on the past year:

 Social Justice projects:

-This year our Social Justice Team has worked on coordinating special collections for many local charities including Vanessa Behan Crisis Nursery, Second Harvest Food Bank, Bite to Go Program at Balboa Elementary, Transitions, NAMI, SIRC and the Legal Defense Funds and victims of the Colville wildfires.
-Our Social Justice team also collected donations for specific items to help out Colville wildfire affected families in the Ichelium area, and the Transitions Women’s Hearth and homeless outreach programs.
+This year our Social Justice Team has worked on coordinating special collections for many local charities including Vanessa Behan Crisis Nursery, Second Harvest Food Bank, Bite to Go Program at Balboa Elementary, Transitions, NAMI (National Alliance for Mental Illness), SIRC (Spokane Immigrant Rights Coalition) and the Legal Defense Funds, victims of the Colville wildfires, homelessness support for Shalom Center, Hope House and Crosswalk, Odyssey Youth Center, our Partner Church, the NAACP and Meals on Wheels.
+Our Social Justice team also collected donations for specific items to help out Colville wildfire affected families in the Inchelium area, and the Transitions Women’s Hearth and homeless outreach programs.

 We held a special, special collection for Morning Star Baptist church, raising over $4,000 in support of diversity in our faith community.
 We also continue to support the work of Sandra Williams as a friend of the Black Lens News and as supporters of the local chapter of the NAACP.

 In August we joined Spokane Arm in Arm and Extinction Rebellion Spokane to host their rally in support of our Native American community and changing the name of Ft.
 George Wright Drive.
-This proposal was approved by city government and our street name is now W Whistalks Way.
+This proposal was approved by city government and our street name was officially changed to W Whistalks Way in February 2021.
+We continue to support UUCS member Jacob Johns in his activist efforts to protect native lands and to support our native community.

 Last fall we started an antiracism book club to encourage education and informed discussions of our society and positive change to make our world more inclusive and equal for all.
 We shared a joint service with guest speaker Irshad Manji.
-We are currently working on organizing a book study and workshop to continue to explore her important work on inclusion and equality.
-In March we will host guest speaker Kiantha Duncan from the NAACP to provide insight on inclusion and equality issues in our area.
+We co-hosted a book study and workshop with UU Salem to continue to exploring her important work on inclusion and equality.
+In March we hosted guest speaker Kiantha Duncan from the NAACP to provide insight on inclusion and equality issues in our area.

 Our Green Team will be starting up again soon to review sustainability practices here at UUCS and to evaluate and maintain our status as a green sanctuary.